Enjoy the Backyard Benefits of a Moon Garden

 Most of us notice how gorgeous gardens are when the sun is shining, but how often do we see what a garden looks like at night?
 Between dusk and dawn, when moonlight illuminates the plants, visitors can enjoy unique insight into a garden’s personality.
 Night pollinators such as moths, native bees and bats are attracted to plants in a moon garden with white and pale-colored flowers that are intensely fragrant and produce a lot of nectar.
 As you walk through the moon garden, you will be able to watch these varied and industrious third-shift pollinators as they go about their important work.

-White and pale blooms show up well in moonlight, so moths flock to them.
+White flowers show up well in moonlight, so moths flock to them.
 Moths also have an amazing sense of smell.
 They love flowers that are highly scented.
 Some moths hover over the plants to sip nectar with their very long tongues, and others land on flowers while they feed.
 Many kinds of moths, like sphinx moths, will visit honeysuckle, columbine and amsonia blue star.

 In the arid Southwest, three kinds of nectar-feeding bats pollinate night-blooming plants.
 They prefer the nectar of large flowers, such as agave, yucca and many types of cacti.
 Blooms of white, purple and green, along with very strong scents, will attract these beneficial nighttime creatures.

 Although most bee species, including domestic honeybees, do their pollinating during the day, a few native bees, such as small sweat bees, work by night, using the moon and starlight to navigate through the garden.
 They pollinate evening primrose, monarda and campion.
 Here’s 6 easy ways you can help bees.